solid/specification/CONTRIBUTING.md

   principles - give all significant units of information, e.g., concepts, requirements) an identifier and provide a description using a concrete RDF syntax (see also [Spec Terms](http://www.w3.org/ns/spec)).
+* Cite the source resource in which consensus was reached for a given statement.